ELM (ACT) Facilitating the ACT Early Education and Care Network

 We are excited to announce our first calendar of events!

-After three months of consultation with over 400 Early Childhood Education and Care professionals, we are excited to share our inaugural calendar of events.
+After consultation with Early Childhood Education and Care professionals, we are excited to share our calendar of events for the remainder of 2026.
 We look forward to seeing you at one of these upcoming sessions and extend our sincere thanks to everyone who has contributed to bringing us to this point.

 Establishing the ECEC Network Sector Leadership Group (SLG)